lheywang/WirelessSpeaker/README.md

 ### Tools
 If you want only to build to system, run this command :
 > sudo apt(-get) update && upgrade -y

-> sudo apt(-get) install build-essentials libc6-dev make doxygen ssh libi2c-dev device-tree-compiler g++-aarch64-linux-gnu gcc texlive-full graphwiz
+> sudo apt(-get) install build-essentials libc6-dev make doxygen ssh libi2c-dev device-tree-compiler g++-aarch64-linux-gnu

+And if you're developper, you're going to need theses :
+> sudo apt(-get) install texlive-full graphwiz libfdt-dev device-tree gcc

 > **WARNING Sometimes, install may be broken.
 Be sure that everything as suceeded to be working as intended.**